-arithmetic An expression that contains only numeric operands and returns a single expression numeric value.
+arithmetic expression An expression that contains only numeric operands and returns a single numeric value.
 In Transact-SQL, the operands can be of any Adaptive Server numeric datatype.
 They can be functions, variables, parameters, or they can be other arithmetic expressions.
 Also called a numeric expression. arithmetic operator Symbols that enable you to create an arithmetic expression in SQL statements.
 Addition (+), subtraction (-), division (/), and multiplication () can be used with numeric columns.
-Modulo (%) can be used with int, smallint, and tinyint columns only.
+Module (%) can be used only with integer datatypes.
 See also comparison operator.